 We Make it Easy to Rent Cellos in the St. Louis Area!

 We are a local St. Louis stringed instrument store that specializes in selling, renting, and repairing stringed instruments.
 If you are looking to rent a cello, you are in the right place.
 Our cello rentals start as low as about $30 a month (when paid annually), and our top-of-the line carved cellos rent for only $60 a month (when paid annually).
-Those prices are when paid annually (which gives you the lowest monthly cost), but you can also pay quarterly or monthly if you prefer.
+While those prices are paid annually (which gives you the lowest monthly cost), you can also pay quarterly or monthly if you prefer.